shy2net/nodejs-angular-starter/README.md

   }
 ```

-The response.getOkayResponse is just a simple method that returns a JSON response:
+The `responses.getOkayResponse(data?: any)` is just a simple method that returns a JSON response:

 ```typescript
 export function getOkayResponse(data?: any) {